devfile/devworkspace-operator/docs/release/README.md

 This document contains the instructions for the DevWorkspace Operator release procedure.

+## Preparing for a release

+Prior to starting the release process, issues which have been resolved from pull requests need to be added to the milestone for the version being released.

+### Creating a milestone

+If necessary, create a milestone for the version being released.
+This is done by clicking "New milestone" on the [milestones page](https://github.com/devfile/devworkspace-operator/milestones).
+Set the title of the milestone in the format `v0.y.x` e.g. `v0.26.x`.
+Bug-fix releases do not need their own milestone.
+The due date and description fields can be left blank.

+### Adding resolved issues to the milestone

+Find all issues which have been resolved from pull requests since the last release, and add them to the milestone for the version that will be released.

+This can be done by using the following issue search filter: `is:issue sort:updated-desc is:closed closed:>={LAST_RELEASE_DATE} no:milestone`, where `{LAST_RELEASE_DATE}` is the date of the last commit that bumped the DevWorkspace Operator version.

+For example, when adding issues to the v0.26.x milestone, the search filter `is:issue sort:updated-desc is:closed closed:>=2024-01-17 no:milestone` should be used, as the version bump [commit](https://github.com/devfile/devworkspace-operator/commit/935f2405206a28375d51c114742865256cd99c75) occured on January 17th 2024.

 ## GitHub Action

 The release process is powered by the 'Release DevWorkspace Operator' [GitHub Action](https://github.com/devfile/devworkspace-operator/actions/workflows/release.yml).